-Multiple Credit Inquiries
+Multiple Credit Inquiries Reflected on Credit Report

 Multiple Credit Inquiries Will Hurt Credit Scores

-Another important thing you need to realize is that each hard credit pull will drop your credit scores by 2 to 5 FICO points and having multiple credit checks may end up dropping your credit scores where you no longer qualify for a particular mortgage loan program.
-For mortgage loan applicants with low credit scores or marginal credit scores, you should not have no more than 3 mortgage lender pull your credit.
+Another important thing to realize is that each hard credit pull will drop credit scores by 2 to 5 points.
+Multiple credit checks may drop credit scores where consumers no longer qualify for a particular mortgage loan program.
+For borrowers with low credit scores or marginal credit scores, they should not have any more than three lenders pull credit.

-How Do Mortgage Underwriters View Multiple Credit Inquiries
+How Do Underwriters View Credit Inquiries

-Whenever a mortgage underwriter sees that you have had credit inquiries in the past year, they will require a letter of explanation for each of the credit inquiry.
+Whenever a mortgage underwriter sees consumers with credit inquiries in the past year, they will require a letter of explanation for each inquiry.
 It does not have to be a long letter of explanation.
 It can just be a statement or two.
-For example, if you had multiple credit inquiries from mortgage companies.
-All letter of explanation needs to state is that your were shopping for an automobile and auto finance lenders.
-With credit card companies, if you had multiple credit inquiries from credit card companies.
+For example, the case scenario had credit inquiries from mortgage companies.
+All letter of explanation needs to state that we were shopping for automobile and auto finance lenders.
+Shopping for better rates on an auto loan.
+With credit card companies, credit inquiries from credit card companies.

 One Credit Application Can Result In Multiple Credit Inquiries